-These apps consist of two main areas – a test runner and results view.
-Each test steps through each of the tests in sequence with specific parameters that you can tweak to get more/different information about your app’s accessibility.
+These apps consist of two main areas – a test runner and a results view.
+Each test steps through each test in sequence with specific parameters that you can tweak to get more/different information about your app’s accessibility.
 The first screen shows you what tests are available and their status as OK or Fail.

 When tapping on any of these, you get another screen that gives more details about the current test including instructions and allows you to run the test yourself by clicking the Run Test button at the bottom right.

 These tests have been set up so that they ‘fail’ automatically if something cannot be accessed for some reason (for example an image can’t be read aloud because it doesn’t have any alt text), but this isn’t always true; sometimes things even pass the test even though they shouldn’t.
 This is a really useful tool for working out whether your app has any accessibility issues and I would strongly recommend trying it out on your apps (or others) to see what happens.

 Features of Android Accessibility Suite APK

 The tester is one of my favourite apps – it allows you to load up the Android Accessibility Suite APK application and start playing around with its accessibility.
 This means that you can open pretty much any app on your device (barring those which require special permissions) in this testing tool and probe it for issues.

 To do this, tap the ‘load application’ button at the top-left of the screen then choose an app from your list.
 There are three main ways to trigger these tests – tapping the icons on the left side of each sub-screen (speech, gestures, or view content), swiping across each line of text with two fingers, or using voice commands specified below.
 These get picked up by pressing anywhere within a specific text box (i.e. all of the speech inputs for example).